 However, it does not cover rentals where there is not a complete separation between the hosts and guests.
 Also, this is known as home sharing insurance.
 Hence, the risk high, although the company mentioned that they’re working a solution for this particular matter.

 This type of insurance could be a good fit for Airbnb hosts who rent out their entire home while staying elsewhere.
 Additionally, this type of insurance may also fit the needs of those who have separate dwelling units with separate entrances and facilities.

 Most noteworthy, property insurance is more expensive than homeowner’s insurance but offers more comprehensive coverage and more confidence that your claim will be approved.

 What’s the best approach to find the home insurance that covers Airbnb?

 So what should you do to protect yourself, your home, and your property?

 “Having insurance coverage for short-term rental activities such as Airbnb is certainly the safest approach when it comes to running your Airbnb hosting business.

 Since the Airbnb Host Guarantee is not an insurance policy and does not cover the full range of potential damages, ensure you have short-term rental liability coverage either through your established home insurance or another short-term rental insurance policy,” advises Cross.

-Kristen Gryglik, insurance agent with Liberty Mutual in Boston, MA, says, “Liberty Mutual offers an endorsement that you can purchase to provide coverage if you will be using your home as an Airbnb.
+Kristen Gryglik, an insurance agent with Liberty Mutual in Boston, MA, says, “Liberty Mutual offers an endorsement that you can purchase to provide coverage if you will be using your home as an Airbnb.
 My best advice is to shop around and make sure you ask how the policy would respond if you were using your house, condo, or apartment as an Airbnb.”

-To gain extra peace of mind, Wiseman recommends, “The best way to cover any liabilities that may not be covered is under an Umbrella Policy.
+Wiseman recommends, “The best way to cover any liabilities that may not be covered is under an Umbrella Policy.
 This is an overlapping policy that helps cover unexpected claims that aren’t normally covered.”